import numpy as np

 As part of the catalog release, we also provide detailed inspection plots for each source.
 These plots show image stamps in different bands, the detection image and segmentation map, and plot the photometry, best-fit SED, and physical parameters.
 These are included in the Interactive Map Viewer here

-, inspection plots can be found on the following link:
+For a given source ID sid, inspection plots can be found on the following link:

 https://cosmos2025.iap.fr/fitsmap/data/inspec_plots/cosmos_web_sed_{sid}.pdf